 According to the Better Business Bureau, several people noted that despite wishing to be removed from their mailing list, several salespeople call them often and they also receive a fair amount of marketing material in the mail.
 Someone also commented that the quality of the products is cheap and that the company massively overcharges for the types of products received.

 According to its Web site, National Cremation states that by 2025, "nearly 50 percent of families in North America will choose cremation."
 Why?
 "It's appealing because it's simple, affordable, and ecologically sensitive.
 In addition, cremation provides you with a greater variety of choices."
 With cremation, a person can:

 - Have his or her ashes kept in an urn

 - Choose to have a memorial service (planned or not) instead of a burial

 - Save money on funeral and burial expenses; urns tend to be less expensive than buying a casket

 While more and more people are beginning to choose cremation as a means disposing of their remains, many will still choose the traditional funeral and burial.
-Whatever choice you make for yourself or a loved one, make sure it is thought-out first, and the company you choose to handle the arrangements is well-researched..
+Whatever choice you make for yourself or a loved one, make sure it is a thought-out first, and the company you choose to handle the arrangements is well-researched.